-The Audit Committee was established in accordance with section 3(a)(58)(A) of the Exchange Act.
-The Audit Committee is responsible for review of audits, financial reporting and compliance, and accounting and internal controls policies.
+The Audit Committee was established in accordance with section 3(a)(58)(A) of the Securities Exchange Act of 1934 as amended ("the Exchange Act").
+The Audit Committee is responsible for review of audits, financial reporting and compliance, accounting and internal controls policies, healthcare compliance, information technology security, data privacy and disaster recovery capabilities and risk management programs.
 For audit services, the Audit Committee is responsible for the engagement and compensation of the registered independent accounting firms, oversight of their activities and evaluation of their independence.
 The Audit Committee has instituted procedures for receiving reports of improper record keeping, accounting or disclosure.
 In the opinion of the Board of Directors, each of the members of the Audit Committee has both business experience and an understanding of accounting principles generally accepted in the United States ("GAAP") and financial statements enabling them to effectively discharge their responsibilities as members of the Audit Committee.
 Moreover, the Board of Directors has determined that each of Messrs.
-Blackford and Levine and Dr. Gold is an "audit committee financial expert" as such term is defined in Item 407(d)(5) of Regulation S-K promulgated by the SEC and is an independent director.
-Our Audit Committee held five meetings and did not act by written consent during 2020.
+Johnson and Levine, Ms. Wendell and Dr. Gold is an "audit committee financial expert" as such term is defined in Item 407(d)(5) of Regulation S-K promulgated by the U. S. Securities and Exchange Commission (the "SEC") and is an independent director.
+Our Audit Committee held six meetings and did not act by written consent during 2021.